Skip to main content

 1. Click the Apple menu.

-2. Open System Preferences and select Accessibility.
+2. Open System Settings and select Accessibility.

-3. Find Keyboard on the left-hand panel.
+3. Find Keyboard on the right-hand panel.

-Navigation pane is a function that allows you to control your computer and perform various actions by using keyboard shortcuts.
+Full Keyboard Access is a function that allows you to control your computer and perform various actions by using keyboard shortcuts.
 To allow this function:

-3. This will unlock full keyboard shortcuts such as:
+2. This will unlock full keyboard shortcuts such as:

 • To show help: Tab H